mmiranda222/.statsuite/content/configurations/search-config/solr-optimisation.md

 https://sease.io/2015/07/solr-you-complete-me.html
 https://sease.io/2018/06/apache-lucene-blendedinfixsuggester-how-it-works-bugs-and-improvements.html

-**Recommendation**: you should decide your lookup algorithm depending on your requirements, as a rule of thumb, you should opt for the **AnalyzingInfixLookupFactory** in case of entire field content suggestion or **FreeTextLookupFactory** of terms suggestion.
+**Recommendation**: Decide the lookup algorithm depending on requirements.
+As a rule of thumb, opt for the **AnalyzingInfixLookupFactory** in case of entire field content suggestion or **FreeTextLookupFactory** of terms suggestion.
-Once you have defined all the parameters you need (https://lucene.apache.org/solr/guide/6_6/suggester.html#suggester-search-component-parameters), a request handler must be defined: this will be the REST endpoint exposed by Solr:
+When all the required parameters are defined (https://lucene.apache.org/solr/guide/6_6/suggester.html#suggester-search-component-parameters), a request handler using the SOLR API is to be implemented:

 ```xml
 <requestHandler name="/suggest" class="solr.SearchHandler" startup="lazy">